 Yes, all applicants are required to submit a minimum 21 ACT super-score (Freshman Early-Entry applicants must have a minimum ACT super-score of 25.)
 Residual ACT scores are accepted.
 For more information about this, please contact the Office of Enrollment Management.
 Scores on transcripts are considered unofficial and will not be accepted.

 There are 62 hours of prerequisites.
 These can be taken at the college or community college of your choice and usually take at least two years to complete.
 All prerequisites must be finished prior to starting nursing school.
-BSN prerequisite requirements
+SON prerequisites

 No, all students admitted into the Traditional and Accelerated BSN programs are done so on a full-time status.

-The Freshman Early-Entry program provides an entry into the baccalaureate nursing program as a college freshman, rather than as a junior.
-Freshman Early-Entry students avoid the competitive selection process for admission into the Traditional BSN program following the completion of the pre-nursing curriculum.
+The Freshman Early-Entry program provides an entry into the baccalaureate nursing program as a college freshman rather than as a junior.
+Freshman Early-Entry students avoid the competitive selection process for admission into the Traditional BSN program (Jackson site) following the completion of the pre-nursing curriculum.
 This program is offered only at Millsaps College, Mississippi State University, Tougaloo College and the University of Mississippi.

-In the Metro-Jackson area, the average starting salary is around $21 per hour (about $41,000 annually), excluding shift differentials, weekends and holidays.
+In Mississippi, the average starting salary is around $32.66 per hour (about $68,000 annually), excluding shift differentials, weekends and holidays.